 Featured Story: Professors Bring Passion and Lifelong Dedication to Anti-Racism Education

 “This program challenged me to think about my role as an educator and how I can use that position to teach, learn from others, and challenge racist policies in place that hinder progress.
 Dr. Miller and Dr. Glass once again shine in that they challenged me to think outside of my box.” -2022 graduate

-- "This course has altered the way I view the world and my own thoughts and perceptions.
+“This program has altered the way I view the world and my own thoughts and perceptions.
 It is powerful!
-I would recommend it to every student, staff and faculty member.
-It should be a part of the required curriculum and orientation for employment process.
-Great job Dr. Glass!"
+I would recommend it to every student, staff, and faculty member.
+It should be a part of the required curriculum and orientation for employment processes.” -2022 Graduate

 - Candidates are able to use appropriate research and theory to identify and analyze anti-racist movements through a historical and cultural context.